Richland Creek Animal Clinic

 About Richland Creek

 Our animal clinic staff of trained professionals includes licensed veterinarians doctors and licensed technicians for both Richland Creek Animal Clinic and Pet Med Mobile.
-The clinic offers a full range of low-cost services, surgery, and affordable treatment for whatever ails your pet.
+The clinic offers a full range of services, surgery, and affordable treatment for whatever ails your pet.
 Our Pet Med Mobile vans travel from York County through the state and as far south as Aiken, offering all required vaccinations for your pets.

 At Richland Creek/PET MED, you’re not just a number.
 You are a great client who is owned by a very unique pet — it’s never the other way around!
 Our veterinarians and technicians take the time to get to know both you and your pet.
 We work tirelessly behind the scenes to make everyone’s needs are met.